 Colfax avenue is being repaved, and the work is being done late at night, as that is when traffic along Colfax is lightest.

-And thus there is about a 1/10,000 less chance of a road worker being injured by an errant driver, there is about a 1/20,000 less chances of a driver being put at risk of being in a dangerous driving situation, and about a 1/100,000 less chance of a thousand cars (or more) spewing pollutants into the air while waiting 10 to 15 minutes for a person in an orange vest holding a small stop sign to give permission to proceed.
+And thus there is about a 1/10,000 less chance of a road worker being injured by an errant driver, there is about a 1/20,000 less chances of a driver being put at risk due to suddenly finding themselves in a dangerous driving situation, and about a 1/100,000 less chance of a thousand cars (or more) spewing pollutants into the air while waiting 10 to 15 minutes for a person in an orange vest holding a small stop sign to give permission to proceed.

 Now take a look at this second picture.
 It was taken around noon along Chester street just north of East County Line road in Centennial.